Admissions

 11

-Students may count eight IB points (the equivalent of two courses) towards the politics major and four IB points (the equivalent of one course) towards the minor.
+Students may count eight IB credits (the equivalent of two courses) towards the Politics major and four IB credits (the equivalent of one course) towards the minor.
 None of these credits can substitute for any specific departmental course or requirement (such as one of the core requirements); they simply count as generic POL-UA credit.

 12

-Credit can count as an elective toward the history major but not toward the history minor.
+For all four History exams: credit for one exam only can count as an elective toward the History major but not toward the History minor.
 No more than 4 of the 8 IB credits can be applied toward the major.

 14